Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Numerical Experiments

 On the synthetic dataset, we simulate the data generation process in \eqref{eqn:matrixmodel}.
 We use $N=100$ sources and set the data dimension of $\matM_{(i)}$ to $15\times 1000$ in each source.
 We randomly generate $r_1=3$ global features and $r_2=3$ local features for each source.
 The local features are first generated randomly, then deflated to be orthogonal to the global ones.
 The sparse noise matrix $\matSst_{(i)}$ is randomly generated from the Bernoulli model, i.e., each entry of $\matSst_{(i)}$ is nonzero with probability $p$ and zero with probability $1-p$.
 We use $p$ as a proxy of the sparsity parameter $\alpha\overset{\Delta}{=}p$.
 The value of each entry in $\matSst_{(i)}$ is randomly sampled from $\{-100,100\}$ with equal probability.
 Next, we use \eqref{eqn:matrixmodel} to construct the observation matrix.

 With the generated $\{\matM_{(i)}\}$, we run Algorithm \ref{alg:altmin} with $\rho=0.99$ to estimate local, global, and sparse components.
 The subroutine \inneralg in Algorithm \ref{alg:altmin} is implemented by \hmf with spectral initialization.
 As discussed in Appendix \ref{sec:hmfintro}, \hmf is an iterative algorithm.
 In practice, for each call of \hmf, we run $500$ iterations with constant stepsize $0.005$, which take around $62$ seconds in our machine and generate satisfactory outputs.
 To quantitatively evaluate the convergence error, we calculate the $\ell_{\infty}$ error of local, global, and sparse components as specified in Theorem \ref{thm:recovery}.
-More specifically, we calculate the $\ell_{\infty}$ global error at epoch $t$ as , the $\ell_{\infty}$ local error at epoch $t$ as , and the $\ell_{\infty}$ sparse noise error at epoch $t$ as .
-We show the error plot for three different sparsity parameters $\alpha$ in Figure \ref{fig:errplot}.
+More specifically, we calculate the $\ell_{\infty}$ global error at epoch $t$ as the $\ell_{\infty}$ local error at epoch $t$ as

+and the $\ell_{\infty}$ sparse noise error at epoch $t$ as We show the error plot for three different sparsity parameters $\alpha$ in Figure \ref{fig:errplot}.

 From Figure \ref{fig:errplot}, it is clear that the global, local, and sparse components indeed converge linearly to the ground truth.

 Further, we compare the feature extraction performance of \name with benchmark algorithms, including JIVE \citep{jive}, RJIVE \citep{rjive}, RaJIVE \citep{rajive}, and HMF \citep{hmf}.
 We do not include the comparison with RCICA \citep{rcica} because RCICA is designed only for $N=2$, while we have $100$ different sources.
 Since the errors of different methods vary drastically, we calculate and report the logarithm of global error as $\texttt{g-error}=\log_{10}\left(\frac{1}{N}\sum_{i=1}^N\norm{\hmatUeps_{g,t}\hmatVeps_{(i),g,t}^T-\matUst_{(i),g}\matVst_{(i),g}^T}_{F}^2\right)$, the logarithm of local error as $\texttt{l-error}=\log_{10}\left(\frac{1}{N}\sum_{i=1}^N\norm{\hmatUeps_{(i),l,t}\hmatVeps_{(i),l,t}^T-\matUst_{(i),l}\matVst_{(i),l}^T}_{F}^2\right)$, and the logarithm of sparse noise error as $\texttt{s-error}=\log_{10}\left(\sum_{i=1}^N\norm{\hmatS_{(i),t}-\matSst_{(i)}}_{F}^2\right)$ at $t=20$.
 We run experiments from $5$ different random seeds and calculate the mean and standard deviation of the log errors.
 Results are reported in Table \ref{tab:logrecoverysynthetic}.